 All claims arising are reserved upon notification.
 The entire portfolio of business is subject to a quarterly reserving process whereby levels of paid and outstanding claims are reviewed.
 Potential future claims are assessed with a provision for IBNR claims being made.
 The quarterly review process is overseen by the Reserving Committee.
-The position is reviewed at the year end by the syndicate's external actuary.
 Whilst a detailed and disciplined reserving exercise is carried out, known claims can develop beyond the level of reserves held.